Two-loop renormalisation of gauge theories in $4D$ Implicit Regularisation and connections to dimensional methods: Survey of regularisation schemes and IREG rules

+Grosso modo, a quasi-4-dimensional gauge field may be decomposed as $ A^\mu = \hat{A}^\mu + \tilde{A}^\mu, $ where $\hat{A}^\mu$ is a $d$-dimensional gauge field and $\tilde{A}^\mu$ is a {\it{scalar}} of multiplicity $N_\epsilon = 2 \epsilon$ \cite{BROGGIO}.
+This amounts to adding up to the original Lagrangian a term ${\cal{L}}_\epsilon$ that contains evanescent Yukawa couplings between $\epsilon$-scalars and quarks of strength $\lambda_\epsilon$ and quartic $\epsilon$-scalar vertices with strength $\lambda_{4 \epsilon}$ \cite{EPSILONSCALAR}.
 The resulting schemes such as DRED and FDH are crucial to study models with supersymmetry.
 The latter is explicitly broken in CDR as gauge bosons are considered as quantities with $d$ components whereas gauginos remain $4$-dimensional which means an unbalance between fermionic and bosonic degrees of freedom.
-Symmetry restauring contraterms may be added order by order in perturbation theory in the renormalised theory \cite{KRAUSSTOCK,KRAUS}.
+Symmetry restoring conterterms may be added order by order in perturbation theory in the renormalised theory \cite{KRAUSSTOCK,KRAUS}.
 However, besides being a striking additional complication, we cannot discard possible anomalous symmetry breakings in supersymmetric gauge theories in general \cite{REGSUSY}.
 In this sense, DRED has been shown to be an invariant supersymmetric scheme to minimal supersymmetric gauge models up to two loop order using the quantum action principle \cite{SUSYQCD}.

-For an efficient computational code to evaluate Feynman amplitudes beyond leading order, UV and IR divergences ought to be subtracted by a scheme that respects unitarity, causality and symmetries.
-The subtraction of nested and overlapped divergences should respect the Bogolyubov recursion relations, locality and the BPHZ algorithm \cite{BPHZ}.
-The techniques can be divided into two categories \cite{ZURICH}: \begin{enumerate} \item ``to d'': CDR (1972), HV (1977); DRED (1979), FDH (1992), Six-dimensional formalism SDF (2009) \cite{SDF}, Four dimensional Formalism FDF (2014) \cite{FDF}. \item ``or not to d'': Differential regularisation/renormalisation DIFR (1992) \cite{FREEDMAN}, Implicit regularisation IREG (1998) \cite{PRIM2}, Loop regularisation LORE (2003) \cite{LORE}, Four-Dimensional regularisation/renormalisation FDR (2012) \cite{FDR}, Four-Dimensional Unsubtraction FDU (2016) \cite{FDU}. \end{enumerate}
+For an efficient computational code to evaluate Feynman amplitudes beyond leading order\footnote{For a recent application in the framework of dimensional approaches see, for instance, \cite{ZOLLER}}, UV and IR divergences ought to be subtracted by a scheme that respects unitarity, causality, and symmetries.
+The subtraction of nested and overlapped divergences should respect the Bogolyubov recursion relations, locality, and the BPHZ algorithm \cite{BPHZ}.
+The techniques can be divided into two categories \cite{ZURICH}: \begin{enumerate} \item ``to d'': CDR (1972), HV (1977); DRED (1979), FDH (1992), Six-dimensional formalism SDF (2009) \cite{SDF}, Four dimensional Formalism FDF (2014) \cite{FDF}. \item ``or not to d'': Higher covariant derivative regularization (1971) HD \cite{HDR}; Differential regularisation/renormalisation DIFR (1992) \cite{FREEDMAN}, Implicit regularisation IREG (1998) \cite{PRIM2}, Loop regularisation LORE (2003) \cite{LORE}, Four-Dimensional regularisation/renormalisation FDR (2012) \cite{FDR}, Four-Dimensional Unsubtraction FDU (2016) \cite{FDU}. \end{enumerate}

+In this contribution we will be mainly focused on the latter set, in particular the IREG framework whose rules and state of art we present in the next subsection.